A data-driven analysis of $500B valuation, $9B annual losses, and $1.4 trillion in infrastructure commitments

 But both growth rates obscure deteriorating unit economics and, more importantly, unsustainable liability structures.
 WeWork's revenue growth came from signing long-term leases and offering short-term memberships—a structural mismatch that meant each new customer increased long-term liabilities faster than short-term revenue.

 OpenAI's strategy is remarkably similar, just with different balance sheets being leveraged.
-According to October 2025 reporting, CEO Sam Altman has committed to more than $1 trillion in infrastructure spending over the next decade, including 26+ gigawatts of computing capacity from Oracle, Nvidia, AMD, and Broadcom.[11]
+The company has committed to approximately $1.4 trillion in data center infrastructure over the next eight years, including major partnerships with Oracle, Nvidia, AMD, and Broadcom.[11]
+(Note: These commitments include a mix of binding contracts and partnership frameworks.)
 The company's explicit strategy, per a senior OpenAI executive, is to "leverage other people's balance sheets" to give OpenAI "time to build the business."

 This is WeWork's playbook in different clothing.
 WeWork signed long-term lease obligations and hoped short-term revenue would eventually cover them.
 OpenAI is signing long-term infrastructure commitments (26GW requires power equivalent to 20 nuclear reactors) and hoping revenue growth will eventually justify them.
 In both cases, the company is taking on massive future obligations that dwarf current cash flows, betting that growth will solve the structural mismatch.